chickenismcfly/weekly/README.md

 the `hours` array — it does because both are set at the same time in `getInitialSlots`.

 **No multi-hour appointment rendering.** Appointments have both `startHour` and `endHour` in the data model, but the grid only uses `startHour` to place them.
-For example, a 2-hour appointment would not visually span two rows, since the mock data didn't contain an example like that.
+For example, a 2-hour appointment would not visually span two rows, because I didn't cover that case since the mock data didn't contain an example like that.

 **`weekStart` is derived from `appointments[0].date`.** There is no date picker or navigation.
 The displayed week is always whatever week the mock data covers.
 Although I made the starting date of the week basically pickable in the code,